 Diet

-It is said that during hard times and periods of kelp forest decline, the steller’s sea cow would actually fast and adapt to the availability of kelp in their ecosystem.
+It is said that during hard times and periods of kelp forest decline, the steller’s sea cow would fast and adapt to the availability of kelp in their ecosystem.

 Reproduction